About DAYBUE®

 Vomiting:

-Vomiting is a common side effect of DAYBUE.
-Sometimes vomit can get into your child's lungs (aspiration), which could cause an infection (aspiration pneumonia).
-Tell your doctor if they have severe vomiting or if vomiting happens often.
+Vomiting is a common side effect of DAYBUE or DAYBUE STIX.
+Sometimes vomit can get into your loved one's lungs (aspiration), which could cause an infection (aspiration pneumonia).
+Tell your doctor if your loved one has severe vomiting or if vomiting happens often.

 Scale icon